 Stakeholder Involvement

 The School of Education at Indiana University South Bend has developed a number of partnerships with regional school districts.
 Memorandum of Understandings explain the relationship between the School of Education and the school districts.
-These Memorandum of Understanding describe the following partnerships:
+In prior years, the Memoranda of Understanding formalized the following partnerships:

 Bremen Public Schools